Variables in pipelines

 Encrypted variables

-Notice that this feature is currently available only in Enterprise accounts.
+This feature is currently available only in Enterprise accounts.

 Escape special characters in variables

-For example, to pass a cassandra connection string, you might do something like Points\=hostname\;Port\=16376\;Username\=user\;Password\=password.
+For example, to pass a Cassandra connection string, you might do something like Points\=hostname\;Port\=16376\;Username\=user\;Password\=password.

 This will safely escape ; and =.